Path ORAM: An Extremely Simple Oblivious RAM Protocol: Problem Definition

 \section{Problem Definition}

-We consider a client that wishes to store data at a remote untrusted server while preserving its privacy (depicted in Figure~\ref{fig:ProblemDefinition}).
-While traditional encryption schemes can provide confidentiality, they do not hide the data access pattern which can reveal very sensitive information to the untrusted server.
+We consider a client that wishes to store data at a remote untrusted server while preserving its privacy.
+While traditional encryption schemes can provide data confidentiality, they do not hide the data access pattern which can reveal very sensitive information to the untrusted server.
 In other words, the blocks accessed on the server and the order in which they were accessed is revealed.
 We assume that the server is untrusted, and the client is trusted, including the client's processor, memory, and disk.

-The goal of O-RAM is to completely hide the data access pattern (which blocks were read/written) from the server.
-From the server's perspective, read/write operations are indistinguishable from random requests.
+The goal of ORAM is to completely hide the data access pattern (which blocks were read/written) from the server.
+From the server's perspective, the data access patterns from two sequences of read/write operations with the same length must be indistinguishable.

-\paragraph{Notations} We assume that the client fetches/stores data on the server in atomic units, referred to as \textit{blocks}, of size $B$ bytes each.
-For example, a typical value for $B$ for cloud storage is $64$ KB to $256$ KB.
-Throughout the paper, we use the notation $N$ to denote the capacity of the O-RAM (i.e., the total number of data blocks that the O-RAM can hold).
+\paragraph{Notations} We assume that the client fetches/stores data on the server in atomic units, referred to as \textit{blocks}, of size $B$ bits each.
+For example, a typical value for $B$ for cloud storage is $64-256$ KB while for secure processors smaller blocks ($128$~B to $4$~KB) are preferable.
+Throughout the paper, let $N$ be the working set, i.e., the number of distinct data blocks that are stored in ORAM.

-\paragraph{Simplicity} Our construction is extremely simple in contrast with previous constructions.
-It consists of only \ref{line:AccessLastLine} lines of pseudo-code as shown in Figure~\ref{fig:Access}.
+\paragraph{Simplicity} We aim to provide an extremely simple ORAM construction in contrast with previous work.
+Our scheme consists of only \ref{line:AccessLastLine} lines of pseudo-code as shown in Figure~\ref{fig:Access}.

-\paragraph{Security definitions} We adopt the standard security definition for O-RAMs from \cite{practicaloram}.
+\paragraph{Security definitions} We adopt the standard security definition for ORAMs from \cite{ndss12}.
 Intuitively, the security definition requires that the server learns nothing about the access pattern.
-In other words, no information should be leaked about: 1) which data is being accessed; 2) how old it is (when it was last accessed); 3) whether the same data is being accessed (linkability); 4) access pattern (sequential, random, etc); or 5) whether the access is a read or a write.

-\begin{definition}[Security definition] Let denote a data request sequence of length $M$, where each $\op_i$ denotes a $\Read(\id_i)$ or a $\Write(\id_i, \mathsf{data})$ operation.
+In other words, no information should be leaked about: 1) which data is being accessed; 2) how old it is (when it was last accessed); 3) whether the same data is being accessed (linkability); 4) access pattern (sequential, random, etc); or 5) whether the access is a read or a write. \begin{definition}[Security definition] Let denote a data request sequence of length $M$, where each $\op_i$ denotes a $\Read(\id_i)$ or a $\Write(\id_i, \mathsf{data})$ operation.
 Specifically, $\id_i$ denotes the identifier of the block being read or written, and $\mathsf{data}_i$ denotes the data being written.
+In our notation, index $1$ corresponds to the most recent load/store and index $M$ corresponds to the oldest load/store operation.